- Gra-Rock

 How To Test Concrete Strength

-Before we get into the details of how to test concrete strength, we need to run over the terminology.
-You’ll hear the term “concrete psi” used frequently.
-But what exactly is psi?
+Before we get into the details of testing concrete strength, we need to review the terminology.
+You'll hear the term "concrete PSI" used frequently.
+But what exactly is PSI?

 Understanding Concrete PSI

-If an object is receiving five psi, that means five pounds of pressure are being exerted on every square inch of surface area.
+If an object receives five PSI, five pounds of pressure are exerted on every square inch of surface area.

-We actually deal with psi all the time, even when we don’t know it.
-For example, the atmosphere exerts about 14.7 psi on your body at all times.
-The only reason we aren’t crushed by air pressure is that there’s also air inside our bodies, pushing outward at the same pressure.
+We actually deal with PSI all the time, even when we don't know it.
+For example, the atmosphere exerts about 14.7 PSI on your body all the time.
+The only reason we aren't crushed by air pressure is that air is inside our bodies, pushing outward at the same pressure.
+The two forces balance each other so we don't get crushed or explode!

 But let's get back to concrete.
-Since concrete strength is most commonly measured in psi, it's important for us to understand how to find the correct concrete psi.
+Since concrete strength is usually measured in PSI, we need to understand how to find the correct concrete PSI.

 Testing the Compressive Strength of Concrete

-Compressive strength is tested by compressing cylindrical concrete specimens in a special machine designed to measure this type of force.
+Compressive strength is tested by compressing cylindrical concrete specimens in a particular machine designed to measure this type of force.

-In short, the machine compresses the cylinders until they crack or break or completely.
+In short, the machine compresses the cylinders until they crack or break completely.

 Testing is done according to the American Society for Testing & Materials standard C39.

-After the concrete is tested, it is given a psi rating.
-The ideal psi concrete rating depends on the concrete’s use, but concrete almost always has a psi rating of 3,000 or more.
+After being tested, concrete is given a PSI rating.
+The ideal PSI concrete rating depends on the concrete's use, but concrete almost always has a PSI rating of 3,000 or more.

 That’s compressive strength.
 But how is the tensile strength of concrete tested?